hannesmitterer/euystacio-ai/README.md

-# EUY Stacio AI
+# Euystacio AI and Euystacio Helmi Ai and Eusymphio

 ## Overview
-EUY Stacio AI is an advanced AI governance model designed to ensure compliance and ethical practices in AI operations.
+Euystacio AI is an advanced AI governance model designed to ensure compliance and ethical practices in AI operations.

 ## Installation
 To install the project, clone the repository and run the setup script: